andychu/webpipe/doc/shell.md

 Using webpipe with the shell
 ============================

+Or "Bringing back graphical computing for headless servers"

 The original idea behind webpipe was to use it with an R client.
 But using it at the shell opens up a lot of possibilities, e.g. for system administration and performance analysis.